-Individuals staying in even more warm climates and even at the Equator never ever see them as they can only be seen as far south as 35 degrees north latitude.
+Individuals staying in even more warm climates and even at the Equator never ever see the Northern Lights.
+This happens because they can only be seen as far south as 35 degrees north latitude.

-To see the North Lights you definitely need darkness as well as good weather conditions, which converts into a clear dark night skies.
+To see the North Lights you definitely need darkness, good weather conditions, which translates into a clear dark night sky.

-You will substantially enhance your chances to see Aurora Lights if you plan to go during late September and also late March.
+You will highly increase your chances to see Aurora Lights if you go late September or late March.

 Statistically, these are the two finest months when you can see the Northern Lights, merely since they are the months when the Equinox occurs.